jpulicka/viamSensor/README.md

 # Module sensor2

-Provide a description of the purpose of the module and any relevant information.
+This module will detect person in front of the camera.
+It uses a Vision service and a camera
 ## Model jpm:sensor2:helloPerson

 Provide a description of the model and any relevant information.